ACharbonneau/2016-09-28-MSU/06_intro_organization.md

 #### A. Create a file system for a project

-Inspired by the guide below, we will start by create a directory that we can use for the rest of the workshop:
+We will start by create a directory that we can use for the rest of the workshop:

 First, make sure that you are in your home directory: